Ashuwillticook Rail Trail

 The Ashuwillticook Rail Trail passes through the Hoosac River Valley, between Mount Greylock and the Hoosac Mountains.
 Cheshire Reservoir, the Hoosic River, and associated wetland communities flank much of the trail.
-The word Ashuwillticook (ash-oo-will-ti-cook) is from the American Indian name for the south branch of the Hoosic River and literally means “at the in-between pleasant river,” or in common tongue, “the pleasant river in between the hills.”
+The word Ashuwillticook is from the American Indian name for the south branch of the Hoosic River and literally means "at the in-between pleasant river," or in common tongue, "the pleasant river in between the hills."

 History

-Built during the industrial boom of the 1800s, the railway proved to be a vital commercial link from the Atlantic Seaboard to communities which would have otherwise been isolated in the Berkshire Hills.

 In 1845, the Pittsfield and North Adams Railroad developed this corridor with the goal of extending the Housatonic Railroad north to Rutland, Vermont.
 While the track was under construction, the company was acquired by the Western Railroad, which later became part of the Boston and Albany Railroad (B&A), as their North Adams Branch.
 Mineral traffic developed on the line and a number of limestone operations went into business.
 The New York Central Railroad took over the B&A in 1900, and upgraded the line, which was sold to the Boston and Maine Corporation (B&M) in 1981.
-As a connection to an existing track in North Adams, B&M operated the line until 1990.
+As a connection to an existing track in North Adams, the B&M operated the line until 1990.

+The first two phases of the trail opened in 2001 and 2004, with a 1.2 mile northerly extension added in 2017.
+A 1.5 mi extension south to Crane Avenue in Pittsfield opened in the spring of 2022.
+Another 0.5 mi segment south to Merrill Road opened in 2024 at a cost of $2.3 million.

+The state intends to extend the trail north and west to Williamstown for a total length of 25 miles, with additional potential extension south to the Housatonic village of Great Barrington.
+These extensions are expected to have higher costs than the existing path, which already covers the full disused length of the rail line.
+A 2.4 mile northern extension to Hodges Cross Road in North Adams is planned to begin construction in 2028.
+In January 2025, the Berkshire Regional Planning Commission was awarded a $17.3 million federal grant to fund design of the remaining 9.3 miles to Williamstown.